klokane/loxy/README.md

       end,
     })

-Now You use Circle in ollowing way:
+Now You can use `Circle` in following way:

     c = Circle({ area = 20^2*PI })
     assert(c.radius == 20)

-There is (in current version) __limitation__ about getter/property:
+There is (in current version) __limitation__ around getter/property:

 __You may not define property and getter for one attribute in same time__

 Reason is following: while accessing property, getter has higgher priority than direct access to property.
-If you access propery in getter calling, loxy again invoke getter.
+Then if you accessing property inside getter calling, __loxy__ invoke getter repeatly.

-If you try to do it, you will receive 'error' while accessing attribute (or getter):
+    C = object({
+      attr = 0,                 -- attr

-    C = object({attr = 0, getAttr = function(self) return self.attr end})
+      getAttr = function(self)  -- attr getter
+        return self.attr
+      end
-    c = C()
+    }) -- This is invalid: both property and getter are defined c = C()
     print(c.attr)

+If you try to do it, you will get `error` while accessing property or getter:

     ./loxy/object.lua:142: undefined behavior, there are defined both property and getter for: attr stack traceback: